MysteriousTechLady/altered-states-of-consciousness/README.md

 4hz to 8hz  = Theta
 12hz = Alpha

+Adjust the volume if these sound feels to strong.

+These are binuaral waves and beats that alter the state of mind of the human brain.

 If these dont work on you or you feel no positive affects, attend the Mind valley course- The silva Ultramind System

+If it works on you keep it to yuorself.
+Reality isnt what you think it is.
 Choose the monthly payment subscription and get started.

 Bend Reality to your favor.